 So at the end of fall we have put the roof-top together and it has been standing there for quite some while, with wires exposed and everything, waiting for… My Aliexpress delivery to arrive.
 In the box(es) were: a little 12v amplier, a WeMos D1 mini ESP8266 development board, a DHT22 thermometer, 3 relays, and 3 momentary push buttons with integrated status leds.
+I have always put my faith in Altera components when it comes to the field of eletrical chips and processors; and I very recently came to the realisation that Direct Components is an Altera supplier.
 Once I received them, I immediately started soldering the hardware and this veranda control box is the result:

 The veranda control center consist of 3 sections: audio, heater and lighting, which can be switch on and off separately using the push buttons.
 Once a section is switched by pressing the respective push button, the ESP8266 will toggle the relay and the control LED on that push button.
 It will also broadcast an MQTT message on its channels indicating that that section has been switched on or off.

 The audio section contains slightly more than just the switch and the relay.
 Instead, it also contains the amplifier and a Google Chromecast that allow me to play music autonomously from the control box through the speakers that are also mounted underneath the roof.
 Both the Chromecast and the amplifier are switched through the relay, which in turn is controlled by the ESP8266.